How to Start an LLC in Montana (Step-by-Step) 2024 Guide

 Whether Montana is a good state to start an LLC depends on where you live – and where you’re doing business.

-Meaning, if you live in or do business in Montana, then you should start your LLC in Montana.
+Meaning, if you live in or do business in Montana, then you should start your LLC there.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.

 For example, if you form an LLC in Wyoming, but live in and conduct business in Montana, you’ll also need to register your Wyoming LLC in Montana (and pay extra fees).
 And you’ll end up paying Montana taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

-In summary, if you live in and conduct business in Montana, then yes, Montana is a good state to start a business.
-If you don’t live in and do business in Montana, then no, Montana isn’t a good state to start a business.
+In summary, if you live in and conduct business in Montana, then yes, it’s a good state to start a business.
+If you don’t live in and do business in Montana, then no, it isn’t a good state to start a business.

 Real estate exception: If you’re purchasing real estate outside of Montana, you should form your LLC in the state where the property is located.